adrien-guell/firebase-cli/README.md

         {
             name: 'my-second-option-name',
             short: 'o', //short flag for the option
-            argName: 'mySecondOptionArgumentName', // implise that the option needs an argument
+            argName: 'mySecondOptionArgumentName', // implies that the option needs an argument
             info: 'what my option is used for',
         },
         {